 UK Corporate Governance Statement

 Chariot has decided to adhere to the Quoted Companies Alliance’s (QCA) Corporate Governance Code.
 The QCA Code is constructed around ten broad principles, which are detailed in the attached, along with the approach taken in respect of each principle at Chariot.
 The Board is not aware of any departure from the principles of the QCA Code.
+This information was last reviewed on 5 May 2021.

 The workings of the Board and its Committees